Lapin0t/grothendieck-cern/README.md

 > phenomena, called for example pedagogical communication, which one does
 > study with scientific methods.
 It's not mathematics, but it's science.
 I'm
 > afraid that inevitably you'll fall back into either religion or science,
-> because either you're either making apocalyptic prophecies or you're trying
+> because either you're making apocalyptic prophecies or you're trying
 > to reinvent with your students science that's already been done.

 You speak of an apocalyptic vision of civilization, and this is a term that